adexzy1/adexzy1/README.md

   # 👋Hi there, I'm John Adekoya

-Hi 👋 My name is John Adekoya, I am a self-taught frontend developer.
+I am a self-taught frontend developer.
 I build functional and user-friendly Web Apps for companies and businesses.
 I am the Software chef the code is my ingredient, I love to cook Responsive & functional webApps for users to consume.

 ### My Tech Stack: ###